MockingbirdME/game_md/core_rules/05 - hits_&_damage.md

 <!-- TODO update wording throughout to use hex and add disclaimer that if not using a battle map the term hex correlates to roughly one square meter in theater of the mind -->
 ## Hitting and getting hit:
 Most attacks are made as a melee or ranged combat skill check where the total is compared to the opponent’s defense in order to determine the result of the attack.
-* Miss: if the attack result is less than the defender’s current defense the attack simply misses with has no effect.
+* Miss: if the attack result is less than the defender’s current defense with all bonuses the attack simply misses with has no effect.
-* Blocked/parried/dodged (_melee only_): if the attack result is at least equal to the opponent's current defense before but not after their melee defense bonus the attack is avoided but the defender loses one defense.
+* Near miss: (_melee only_): if the attack result is at least equal to the opponent's current defense before but not after their melee defense and parry bonuses the attack is avoided but the defender loses one defense.
 * Hit: an attack result that equals or exceeds the target’s defense with melee/ranged defense bonus hits.
 The defender loses two defense and suffers the effects of the attack.
-* Additional successes: for every three points an attack’s skill check result exceeded the target’s defense it gains an additional success that may be spent to choose a hit location (1 for body, 2 for arm or legs, 3 for head) or for any attack to gain the bonus effects from the weapon or attack type used. <!-- Consider having locations need to be called for ranged attacks. -->
+* Additional successes: for every three points an attack’s skill check result exceeded the target’s defense it gains an additional success that may be spent to choose a hit location (0 for body, 1 for arm or legs, 2 for head) or for any attack to gain the bonus effects from the weapon or attack type used. <!-- Consider having locations need to be called for ranged attacks. -->

 ## Targeting objects or hexes:
 When making an attack there are times that the target is not another character but an object or an area (like a hex on the battle map if using miniatures).